 But the overall weak revenue figures certainly cannot be attached to the game’s outcome (underdog Tampa Bay won, 31-9) because the hold for the Super Bowl in Pennsylvania was more than 17% — so, clearly the promotions atmosphere was what moved the revenue needle for the month.

-The next set of revenue numbers for March will help indicate whether February was a one-off marketing situation for some Pennsylvania sportsbooks or whether there will be an ongoing promotions race for the hearts and wallets of Pennsylvania’s sports bettors.
+The next set of revenue numbers for March will help indicate whether February was a one-off marketing situation for some PA Online Sportsbooks or whether there will be an ongoing promotions race for the hearts and wallets of Pennsylvania’s sports bettors.
 And March Madness could be another tentpole marketing event.
 We’ll see if the aggressive operators keep their foot on the promotions accelerator for that or ease off.